whocov/csv_weekly_hosp_icu/README.md

 when you download the folder use official_website_data.Rproj

-3- Countries with API
+3- Countries with API Available
 - New Zealand
 - United States of America
 - Bulgaria
 - Switzerland
 - Ireland

-4- Countries with file
+4- Countries with csv/excel file for download manualy
 - Canada
 - United Kingdom
 - Norway